Deportivo Municipal: Golden era

 Deportivo Municipal's win in 1938 began the clubs golden era.
 In the 1940 Peruvian Primera División, the title was in contention between Deportivo Municipal, Universitario, Alianza Lima, and Atlético Chalaco.
 Deportivo Municipal faced Atlético Chalaco in the final match where a victory was needed to secure the title.
-Municipal gave Atlético Chalaco a full-throttle performance with goals from Magán and Quiñónez, then Cabrejos and 'Tito' Drago, sealed the 4-1 victory, securing them the title for the second time.
+Municipal gave Atlético Chalaco a full-throttle performance with goals from Magán and Quiñónez, then Cabrejos and Roberto Drago, sealed the 4–1 victory, securing them the title for the second time.

-After obtaining their second title, Deportivo Municipal gave a masterclass in Peruvian football by achieving two resounding victories against the famous Boca Juniors of Argentina.
-During this glorious era, the trio that would become history in Peruvian football was born, the "Tres Gatitos" (Three Kittens), who should have actually been four due to the magnificent contribution of 'Titina' Castillo.
+After obtaining their second title, Deportivo Municipal gave a masterclass in Peruvian football by achieving two victories against the famous Boca Juniors of Argentina.
+During this era, the trio (Roberto Drago, Luis Guzmán and Máximo Mosquera) that would become significant in the history of Peruvian football was born, the "Tres Gatitos" (Three Kittens), who should have actually been four due to the magnificent contribution of Segundo Castillo.
 Municipal won their third national title in 1943 and fourth in 1950.
-They were runners-up in 1941, 1942, 1944, 1945, 1946, 1947, and 1951.
+They were runner-ups in 1941, 1942, 1944, 1945, 1946, 1947, and 1951.